Guseyn/simple-oauth-app/README.md

 2. You can see how authentication can be implemented with only simple external https requests.
 3. You can see how **JWT** works (this app don't use third party libraries for using **JWT**).

+## Installation

+First of all you need to install MongoDB on your machine.

+Then type following commands:

+`git clone git@github.com:Guseyn/simple-oauth-app.git`
+`npm install`

+## Run app

+`npm run start`

 ## Model

 ```js